-KITPLANES accepts freelance articles on all phases of aircraft construction, from basic design, to flight trials, to construction technique in wood, metal and composite.
-We also review and analyze products and services related to amateur-built and kit aircraft construction.
+To help cast a wider net, KITPLANES accepts freelance articles on all phases of aircraft construction, from basic design, to flight trials, to construction technique in wood, metal and composite.

 If you have in mind an article for KITPLANES, please query us first and we’ll advise you on how to tailor the article to our editorial needs.
-Articles can be of any length, but the typical major feature is about 2,000 words.
+Articles can be of any length, but the typical major feature runs 2000-2500 words.
 Articles on narrower topics, however, are often shorter.
 We’ll direct you on what length we need and how to focus your article.
 Short, focussed technical articles are always welcome.

 We pay between $250 and $1000 for articles, depending on the topic and the length.
 We buy first world serial rights and the right to use the article on our web site and in promotional material for KITPLANES.